Alejandro-CrzB/fincompare/README.md

 http://78.13.85.189/
 Enter:

-Monto (e.g., 10000)
+Amount (for example, 10000)

-Años (e.g., 10)
+Years (for example, 10)

 Click “Compare Returns”.

 The page will display or fetch via AJAX a JSON object with the comparison results.

-You can share the URL with your professor or classmates—anyone with a web browser and internet access to that Elastic IP can perform comparisons.
+You can share this URL with anyone—anyone with a web browser and internet access to that Elastic IP can perform comparisons.

 Thank you for exploring FinCompare.
 We welcome feedback and contributions via GitHub issues or pull requests.